Chemical and Biological Engineering

 The Department provides graduate programs that lead to masters degrees in bioengineering, chemical engineering and environmental engineering, as well as the Ph.D. in Engineering, with chemical engineering and environmental engineering options.
-The graduate program complements students' undergraduate experience by providing opportunities for advanced study, undergraduate research, and cooperative education experience.
-The department serves the state of Montana and the nation through education, research, and service, while encouraging diversity in the student population, to meet the mission of Montana State University and the College of Engineering.
+The graduate programs provide students with opportunities for advanced study and research.

 Dual Degree Program in Bioengineering

 In partnership with Istanbul Technical University (ITU), the department offers a dual degree program in Bioengineering intended for Turkish students enrolled at ITU.
-Students in the program complete unique coursework in Bioengineering at both campuses-coursework that neither campus alone can offer.
 Students are resident at ITU during years 1 and 3 and at MSU during years 2 and 4, and graduates receive degrees from both institutions.
-Detailed curricular requirements are available from the department.
+Detailed curricular requirements are available from the Chemical and Biological Engineering department.

 The department offers graduate programs leading to the Master of Science in Chemical Engineering degree and a Master of Science degree in Environmental Engineering.
 The department participates in the Doctor of Philosophy degree in Engineering through the College of Engineering, with options available in Chemical Engineering and Environmental Engineering.